- Maria Montessori was born on August 31st, 1870, in a small commune called Chiaravalle, Italy to a Catholic

 - She did not support collective classroom teaching.
 She knew the importance of individuality amongst children.
 She treated each child in the classroom as a separate individual and stated that every child should be helped and guided in a proper manner.

 - Montessori believed that self-education is true education.
 It is important to guide and help the child rather than making the child forcefully acquire information.

 - Montessori believed that the first six years of the child’s life are the crucial period for growth and development.

 - For Montessori, the senses are the gateway to knowledge.
 She pointed out that senses are most active during early childhood years.

 - She believed that Fine motor and Gross motor development as well as physical development play a significant role in early childhood education.

-Here are some of her notable works :
+Here are some of Maria Montessori’s notable works :

 Here is a List of Dr. Maria Montessori’s notable work that facilitated in revolutionizing the pre-school education system all around the world: